 -

-Start with Recent Duplicates:
+Start with recent duplicates:

 Begin with the most recent duplicates since these records are currently active and being worked on.